-As informed by the Investment Manager there are no applications for government sanctions/licenses obtained by the SPVs related to the Road for which approval is pending as on 31st March 2022.
-The list of such sanctions/ approvals obtained by the SPVs till 31st March 2022 is provided in Appendix 3.1 to Appendix 3.24.
+As informed by the Investment Manager there are no applications for government sanctions/licenses obtained by the SPVs related to the Road for which approval is pending as on 30th September 2022.
+The list of such sanctions/ approvals obtained by the SPVs till 30th September 2022 is provided in Appendix 3.1 to Appendix 3.24.
 For 4 SPVs viz.
 DBL Hassan Periyapatna Tollways Limited, DBL Mundargi Harapanahalli Tollways Limited, DBL Hirekerur Ranibennur Tollways Limited and DBL Kalmath Zarap Highways Limited, I was provided with the supplementary agreements entered with the respective Concessioning authorities, which stated that all listed approvals therein are in place.
-It is to be noted that I was not provided with documents to verify these approvals.
-Also, for few SPVs, I was not provided with any / complete set of documents.
+It is to be noted that I was not provided with any / complete set of documents.
 However, all the SPVs have received PCOD/COD and the SPVs have also started receiving annuity payments.